Lauwed/wp-theme-bundle/README.md

-# Les 2 Souchets Theme
+# Bundle WP Theme
-Source code for les2souchets.be website
+The is the source code for a theme for WP which uses WebPack

 `$ npm install`